awsdocs/aws-glue-developer-guide/doc_source/crawler-configuration.md

   }
   ```

-To help illustrate this option, suppose you define a crawler with an include path `s3://bucket/table1/`\.
+To help illustrate this option, suppose that you define a crawler with an include path `s3://bucket/table1/`\.
 When the crawler runs, it finds two JSON files with the following characteristics:
 + **File 1** – `S3://bucket/table1/year=2017/data1.json`
 + *File content* – `{“A”: 1, “B”: 2}`
 + *Schema* – `A:int, B:int`